Post by Graveyardbride on Nov 10, 2014 1:38:23 GMT -5

 Mary Jane Kelly is believed to have been born in Limerick, Ireland, around 1863, making her approximately 25-years-old in November 1888.
-She was known by various names: Marie Jeanette Kelly, Marie Jeanette Davies, “Fair Emma,” “Ginger," "Black Mary” and “Dark Mary.”
+She was known by various names: Marie Jeanette Kelly, Marie Jeanette Davies, “Fair Emma,” “Ginger,” “Black Mary” and “Dark Mary.”
 She earned the latter two nicknames because when she drank, her personality changed and she turned confrontational and fearsome.
-There have been suggestions that she was called “Fair Emma” by some because she was fair-haired; others insist she was called “Ginger” because she had ginger-colored hair.
+There have been suggestions she was called “Fair Emma” by some because she was fair-haired; others insist she was called “Ginger” because she had ginger-colored hair.
 Unfortunately, her height and hair-color weren’t recorded by the physicians performing the autopsy.
 However, it is known that she was a stout woman with blue eyes.
-(She was so badly mutilated that Barnett did not recognize her and was only able to identify her by her ears and blue eyes.)
+(She was so badly mutilated that Barnett did not recognize her and was able to identify her only by her ears and blue eyes.)

 Said to be the daughter of John Kelly, who worked in either Carnarvonshire or Carmarthenshire, Mary told some of her friends and acquaintances she had six or seven brothers and one sister.
 Her brother Henry, she claimed, was nicknamed “Johnto” and a member of the 2nd Battalion Scots Guards.
 She also bragged about having a relative who performed on the London stage.
-Both Barnett and a “Mrs. Carthy,” a woman with whom Mary lived for a while, believed Mary Kelly was from a “fairly well-off” family, who were “well-to-do people.”
-Mrs. Carthy also insisted Mary was "an excellent scholar and an artist of no mean degree."
+Both Barnett and a “Mrs. Carthy,” a woman with whom Mary lived for a while, believed Mary Kelly was from a “fairly well-off” family of “well-to-do people.”
+Mrs. Carthy also insisted Mary was “an excellent scholar and an artist of no mean degree.”
 Barnett claimed she never corresponded with her family, but McCarthy, her landlord, confirmed that on at least one occasion, his tenant received a letter from her mother in Ireland.

 The authorities, reporters and various authors pieced together Mary’s life as best they could and it is believed that in 1879, when she was around 16-years-old, she married a collier (a coal mine or coal barge worker) named Davies and he died in an explosion two or three years later.
 Some suggested a child was born of this marriage.
 Following the death of her husband, Mary left Ireland for Cardiff (Wales) to live with a cousin who was a prostitute.
-Mary claimed that while in Cardiff, she became ill and spent time in the infirmary, but no records have been found confirming her claim.
+She told some people that while in Cardiff, she became ill and spent time in the infirmary, but no records have been found confirming her claim.
 She arrived in London in 1884 and, according to tradition, scrubbed floors and charred for the nuns at the Providence Row Night Refuge on Crispin Street before being placed in a domestic position in a shop on Cleveland Street.
 According to Barnett, when Mary arrived in London, she found work in a high-class brothel in the West End, during which time she traveled in private carriages and accompanied one gentleman to Paris, but not finding Paris to her liking, returned to London.